Pocahontas

 Pocahontas (/ˌpoʊkəˈhɒntəs/, /ˌpɒk-/; born Amonute, also known as Matoaka and Rebecca Rolfe; c.
 1596 – March 1617) was a Native American woman belonging to the Powhatan people, notable for her association with the colonial settlement at Jamestown, Virginia.
-She was the daughter of Wahunsenacawh, the paramount chief of a network of tributary tribes in the Tsenacommacah (known in English as the Powhatan Confederacy), encompassing the Tidewater region of what is today the U.S. state of Virginia.
+She was the daughter of Wahunsenacawh, the Mamanatowick (leader) of a network of tributary tribes in the Powhatan Confederacy, encompassing the Tidewater region of what is today the U.S. state of Virginia.

 Pocahontas was captured and held for ransom by English colonists during hostilities in 1613.
 During her captivity, she was encouraged to convert to Christianity and was baptized under the name Rebecca.
 She married the tobacco planter John Rolfe in April 1614 at the age of about 17 or 18, and she bore their son, Thomas Rolfe, in January 1615.

 In 1616, the Rolfes travelled to London, where Pocahontas was presented to English society as an example of the "civilized savage" in hopes of stimulating investment in Jamestown.
 On this trip, she may have met Squanto, a Patuxet man from New England.
 Pocahontas became a celebrity, was elegantly fêted, and attended a masque at Whitehall Palace.
 In 1617, the Rolfes intended to sail for Virginia, but Pocahontas died at Gravesend, Kent, England, of unknown causes, aged 20 or 21.
 She was buried in St George's Church, Gravesend; her grave's exact location is unknown because the church was rebuilt after being destroyed by a fire.

 Numerous places, landmarks, and products in the United States have been named after Pocahontas.
 Her story has been romanticized over the years, many aspects of which are fictional.
 Many of the stories told about her by the English explorer John Smith have been contested by her documented descendants.
 She is a subject of art, literature, and film.
 Many famous people have claimed to be among her descendants, including members of the First Families of Virginia, First Lady Edith Wilson, American actor Glenn Strange, and astronomer Percival Lowell.